AthirsonSilva/design-patterns-java/src/main/java/org/designpatterns/solid/openClosed/README.md

 ## Open-Closed principle

-The Open-Closed principle states that a class should be open for extension but closed for modification.
+The Open-Closed Principle (OCP) states that software entities (classes, modules, etc.) should be open for extension, but closed for modification.
+This means that you should be able to extend the functionality of a module without modifying its existing code.
+This is achieved through techniques like abstraction with interfaces or abstract classes.

-## Example

-- A class is open for extending its functionality by the use of interfaces or abstract classes
-- A class is closed for direct modification